 Reference tracts and matching models

-In addition, however, PNT makes use of a matching model, which must be “trained” from the data.
+In addition, PNT makes use of a matching model, which must be “trained” from the data.
 The model captures information about the typical deviations that acceptable tract segmentations make from the reference tract.
-The easiest way to create the model is to use the
+The easiest way to get starting with PNT is to use a pretrained model, a set of which are provided with TractoR version 3.1.0 and later.
+A second option is to use the

 pnt-em script, which uses a single data set and fits the model while simultaneously finding suitable tracts.
 This approach, which is described in Ref.
-(2) and was introduced in TractoR version 1.0.0, is now the recommended one for most purposes.
-It also requires less work from the user than the alternative, which is to split your data set into a training set and a testing set, and use
+(2) and was introduced in TractoR version 1.0.0, is the recommended one when the pretrained models are unsuitable or a study-specific model is required.
+It also requires less work from the user than the third alternative, which is to split your data set into a training set and a testing set, and use

 pnt-eval, respectively, to first train the model and then use it for tract matching.

 pnt-em are used to produce results, the results themselves take essentially the same form.
-Both routes are outlined below.
+All three routes are outlined below.

 Training and segmenting in one step

-Using a so-called “unsupervised” approach, the matching model can be trained and applied iteratively using a single data set.
+Using a so-called “unsupervised” approach, a study-specific matching model can be trained and applied iteratively using a group of datasets.
 The

 pnt-em experiment script is available to perform this function.
-We begin by creating a design file, which tells TractoR where to find our data, and sets the tract of interest.
+We begin by creating a design file, which collects together parameters common to several scripts and tells TractoR where to find our data and what the tract of interest is.
 For this tutorial we assume the data are in subdirectories of /data.
+(In this case you will need to provide your own data, since one session is not enough.)
 The design file, “design.yaml”, will therefore look something like this: